Minimum Viable Product (MVP)

 MBIs are created by first determining who your target audience is.
 This target audience may be external or internal.
 Then, decide on the scenarios for this market for the business objective in question.
 Focus on the minimum business increment for the scenarios in question – and that becomes your MBIs.
 Very often you will commit to a series of MBIs as the desired functional implementation you want to do for an epic.
 By building and delivering them incrementally you get both value and feedback quicker – providing you an opportunity to pivot.
 Note that this business value should be based on what represents value for the business and its customers

-Net Objectives uses the concept of the MBI to be used in established companies.
+Net Objectives uses the concept of the MBI to be used when improving products that are already out there.
 While conceptually similar to MVPs, they are more about the quick realization of business value than the discovery of what will be of value (although one must always be attending to this).

 Value of MBIs

 Remember: these are Minimum Business Increments.
 The value realized may be for the business, not a customer.
 This does not just include paying down technical debt or Lean-Agile Transformations.
 In product companies that are based on platforms, it could be improvements to the platforms.

 “MBI thinking” means to attend, at all levels of the organization, to how we can realize value faster.
 Where MBIs are first defined this means what are the minimum chunks of business value that can be realized.
 But then, as the MBIs are decomposed into features and stories, the features’ and stories’ scope is limited to that of the MBI.
 This means we only build what we need to realize value.